- Stomach cancer may cause heartburn, stomach pain, anemia, weight loss, and appetite changes, but early symptoms are often absent.

 1. Surgery

-- Endoscopic mucosal resection: This is done in the early phases of the disease, in which the cancer is removed through endoscopy
+- Endoscopic mucosal resection: This procedure is used in the early stages of the disease.
+The tumor is removed using an endoscope, without the need for open surgery.

 In addition, organs around the stomach, like the pancreas or spleen, may also be assessed for cancer and removed as necessary.